Purpose of the Secretaries Board

 In accordance with subsection 64(2) of the Public Service Act 1999, the Board consists of:

-The Board may invite Agency Heads to attend Board meetings to assist the Board with its considerations, particularly on items that impact on particular agencies.
+The Board may invite Agency Heads and senior leaders in government, business and the community to attend Board meetings to assist the Board with its considerations.

 Sub-Committees of the Secretaries Board

-The Secretaries Board may establish sub-committees (referred to as senior leadership groups in the Public Service Act 1999), consisting of members determined by the Secretaries Board, to assist the Secretaries Board in performing its functions (sub-section 64(4) of the Public Service Act 1999).
+The Secretaries Board may establish sub-committees (referred to as senior leadership groups in the Public Service Act 1999), to assist the Secretaries Board in performing its functions (sub-section 64(4) of the Public Service Act 1999).

 The role of sub-committees includes:

-• Developing targeted forward working plans to address current and future Board priorities following the context of the strategic directions as set out by the Secretaries Board.
+- Developing targeted forward work plans to address current and future Board priorities following the context of the strategic directions as set out by the Secretaries Board.

-The Secretariat will work with relevant agencies and the secretariats for the Board’s sub-committees to schedule these reports.
+The Secretaries Board Secretariat will work with relevant agencies and the secretariats for the Board’s sub-committees to schedule these reports.

 The Chief Operating Officers Committee (COO Committee) plays an advisory role to the Board.
 The COO Committee is responsible for providing six-monthly reports, at a minimum, to inform the Board of its strategic priorities and key deliverables.